 I’m Brian Hagerty, and I ran for Hennepin County District Judge in 2014.
 I got 8,723 votes in the primary on August 12th, and I’m grateful for every vote.
 Unfortunately, I only placed third in the primary, so I was not on the ballot for the general election in November.

 Both of the candidates who finished above me in the primary are now on the Hennepin County Bench.
 Congratulations to them!
 Judge Bridget Sullivan won the primary and the general election.
 Judge Paul Scoggin placed second in the primary and general election and was subsequently appointed to the bench by Governor Dayton.
-He is running for reelection in 2016.

 Despite the disappointing election results, my supporters and I have a lot to be proud of.
 The campaign was an amazing couple of months.
 I am truly grateful for, and humbled by, all of the support and good wishes I received throughout my campaign from old friends and new.